Mamata asks health officials to form panel of experts, keep tab on COVID-19 situation | Health

 The Union health ministry had on Tuesday sent a missive to state governments asking them to gear up for any possible future surge and to send for genome sequencing all positive case samples for tracking the variants.

-Since the outbreak of the disease in 2020, Bengal reported 21,532 deaths.
-According to state health department statistics, 20,96,981 people have recovered from the infection till December 20 this year.
+Since the outbreak of the disease in 2020, West Bengal reported 21,532 deaths.
+According to the state health department, 20,96,981 people have recovered from the infection till December 20 this year.

+The current COVID-19 positivity rate in Bengal stands at 0.16 per cent with only 43 active cases.

-Bengal, he said, is testing 4,000 samples every day on an average and the recovery rate is 98.98 per cent. ''We have combated three COVID-19 waves successfully and are confident of doing the same again, if necessary,” Niyogi added.
+West Bengal, he said, was testing 4,000 samples every day on average and the recovery rate was 98.98 per cent.

+''We have combated three COVID-19 waves successfully and are confident of doing the same again, if necessary,'' Niyogi added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)